AlchemistSimulator/Alchemist/src/main/hugo/content/explanation/metamodel/_index.md

 title = "The Alchemist Meta-Model" weight = 1
-tags = ["model", "metamodel", "understand", "molecule", "concentration", "node", "environment", "linking rule", "neighborhood", "reaction", "condition", "action"]
+tags = ["model", "metamodel", "understand", "molecule", "concentration", "node", "environment", "linking rule", "neighborhood", "reaction", "condition", "action"] summary = "What does Alchemist simulate?
+A trip on the abstractions that populate the world of Alchemist."
 +++

 The first step to take in order to use the simulator, is to answer the question

 > what does Alchemist simulate?

+A broad introduction is provided in form of introductory video from the [DAIS 2021](http://www.discotec.org/2021/dais.html) conference tutorial.

+{{< youtube zF-LHHQjdOg >}}

 ### The model